Village Roadshow Studios

-Village Roadshow Studios are a set of film studios located in Oxenford, Gold Coast, Queensland, Australia.
-The studios are owned by Village Roadshow and consist of nine sound stages as well as a range of other production facilities.
-The studio commenced in June 1991 and is one of three film studios in Australia, the others being Disney Studios Australia in Sydney and Docklands Studios Melbourne.
+Village Roadshow Studios are a set of film studios located in Oxenford, a suburb of the Gold Coast in Queensland, Australia.
+The studios are owned by Village Roadshow and consist of nine sound stages and a range of other production facilities.
+The studio commenced in June 1991 and is one of four film studios in Australia, the others being Disney Studios Australia in Sydney, Docklands Studios Melbourne, and Perth Film Studios in Perth.

 The studios have been home to many feature films, telemovies, TV series and miniseries.
 Some feature film productions include Aquaman, San Andreas, The Chronicles of Narnia: The Voyage of the Dawn Treader, Scooby-Doo, House of Wax, Ghost Ship, and Thor: Ragnarok.
-TV productions have included H_{2}O: Just Add Water,Terra Nova, BeastMaster and the Lost World series.
+TV productions have included H_{2}O: Just Add Water, Terra Nova, BeastMaster and The Lost World series.

 History

 Village Roadshow Studios opened in 1986 and was commissioned by Dino De Laurentiis for De Laurentiis Entertainment Limited (DEL).
 Village Roadshow purchased DEL and took over the facility in 1988.
-The Studios were built before WB Movie World in 1991 and they are adjacent to the Warner Bros.
-Movie World theme park.
+From July 1988, the studios were occupied producing television shows for Paramount Television: Mission: Impossible for the American Broadcasting Company and Dolphin Bay for CBS.
+In November 1988, Warner Bros. acquired a 50% share of the studio and jointly proposed with Village Roadshow to build Warner Bros.
+Movie World theme park, which opened adjacent to the studio in 1991.
 Despite their physical proximity and operational links, the studios and theme park are separate entities.
+The studio was renamed Warner/Village Roadshow Studio.

 The theme park, and the studios' management have no involvement with productions and, as such, do not recommend cast, crew or extras.
 This is done independently by the production.
 However, experienced Warner Bros.
 Movie World staff are often involved in productions filmed at the studios.
 The studios are not open to the general public and as the productions are independently owned, permission to go on-set can only be obtained from the production itself.

 In June 2004, a fire in Sound Stage 8, during the production of House of Wax, destroyed the sound stage.